hasanakoglu/MoviesApp/README.md

  Architecture
  - The app uses MVVM-C Architecture with dependency injection and testing
  - Designed using UIKit but can easily be changed to SwiftUI and Combine
- - Use of mocks in testing to cover classes with external dependencies in unit tests
+ - Use of mocks in testing to cover classes with external dependencies for unit tests

  Future Improvements
  - Add snapshot testing